-The International GCSE meets the same high academic standards as the GCSE, and it is recognised around the world as equivalent.
-The main difference is that International GCSEs are specifically designed for International students.
-They are also more flexible.
+The International GCSE meets the same high academic standards as the UK GCSE and is recognised around the world as equivalent.
+The main difference is that International GCSEs are specifically designed for international students and are also considered to more flexible.
 Many consider International GCSEs in certain subjects, such as mathematics and science, to be more rigorous.

 Grades and assessments

-Students take written examinations at the end of the two years, and the exams are externally graded.
-Students receive grades from A*, the highest, to G.
+Students take written examinations at the end of the two years, which are externally assessed and graded.
+Students receive grades from A*, the highest, to G, the lowest grade.

 What happens after the International GCSE?

-After taking International GCSEs, most students go on to pursue A-levels.
-Students who have mastered International GCSEs bring valuable skills to this next stage of their education.
-They are highly knowledgeable about a number of academic subjects, and they have learned to be motivated and independent l earners who can perform well on examinations.
-These skills are valuable at university, and they prepare students to excel in the global community.
+After taking International GCSEs, most students go on to pursue their A-levels.
+Students who have mastered International GCSEs are highly knowledgeable about a number of academic subjects and have learned to be motivated and independent learners who can perform well in examinations.
+These skills are valuable at university and prepare students to excel in the global community.